MikelArnaiz/turborepo-basic/README.md

         }
         ```
       1. change access in `changeset/config.json`.
           This sets how packages are published.
 If access: `restricted`, packages will be published as private, requiring log in to an npm account with access to install.
-If access: 'public', the packages will be made available on the public registry.
+If access: `public`, the packages will be made available on the public registry.

           https://github.com/changesets/changesets/blob/main/docs/config-file-options.md#access-restricted--public